muhaimenul/lara-search/readme.md

             ->paginate(20);
 ```

-## Simple Search
+## <p id="simple">Simple Search</p>
 Simple search uses eloquent WHERE and sql LIKE operator to search for a specified pattern in a column.
 By default, this package uses it and  No additional configuration is needed.
-Just follow above instructions to use Simple Search.
+Just follow above [instructions](#usage) to use Simple Search.

-## Full-text Search
+## <p id="fts">MySQL Full-text Search</p>
 Full-Text Search in MySQL server lets users run full-text queries against character-based data in MySQL tables.
-You must create a full-text index on the table before you run full-text queries on a table.
+It is a powerful features that allows searching text efficiently accross multiple columns.
+It provides searching functionalites like Algolia but more native to MySQL.
+To learn more [see here](https://www.w3resource.com/mysql/mysql-full-text-search-functions.php).
+From  version 4, Laravel doesn't support FULLTEXT indexes by default.
+So, a [full-text index](#ftindex) must be created on the table before running full-text queries on a table.

 If you want to use it, then you will have to publish to package in order to enable it from config.